 The conference venue is located just at the boundary of the basement/cover nappe stack of the Austroalpine Central Western Carpathians (CWC, Malá Fatra Mts) and the Pieniny Klippen Belt (PKB) – the most peculiar Carpathian structural zone famous by its spectacular rugged topography and intricate internal structure.
 It is planned that the field trips will concern both of these principal Carpathian structural zones.

-Variscan basement granitoids and Cretaceous nappe structure of the Malá Fatra Mts
+Cretaceous nappe structure and Variscan basement granitoids of the Malá Fatra Mts

 Guided by: Dušan Plašienka & Igor Broska

 The excursion will be devoted to the Cretaceous nappe structure of the CWC Malá Fatra Mts.
-There are two possible routes for the walking trip:
+Two routes or sites will be visited:

 (1) The Rozsutec round-tour, during which we could observe the cover nappe structure of the CWC – Cretaceous marly limestones and synorogenic flysch deposits (Fatric Krížna Nappe) overridden by the Triassic carbonates of the Hronic Choč Nappe, as well as the important backthrust structure of the Medzirozsutce reverse fault.
 This trip cannot be performed in full, however, due to the seasonal closure of the touristic paths around the summit of Mount Veľký Rozsutec.